-The COVID-19 pandemic and efforts to mitigate its impact have significantly curtailed the movement of people, goods and services worldwide, including in the geographic areas in which we conduct our business operations and from which we generate our revenue.
+The ongoing COVID-19 pandemic and efforts to mitigate its impact have significantly curtailed the movement of people, goods and services worldwide, including in the geographic areas in which we conduct our business operations and from which we generate our revenue.
 It has also caused societal, economic and financial market volatility, resulting in business shutdowns and reduced business activity.
+In addition, inflation in light of the economic recovery has impacted and may continue to impact business spending and the economy as a whole.
 We believe that the COVID-19 pandemic has had a negative impact on our business and results of operations, primarily as a result of:

-- delaying or pausing digital transformation and expansion projects and negatively impacting IT spending, which has caused potential customers to delay or forgo purchases of subscriptions for our products and services, and which has caused some existing customers to fail to renew subscriptions, reduce their usage or fail to expand their usage of our products; - restricting our sales operations and marketing efforts, reducing the effectiveness of such efforts in some cases and delaying or lengthening our sales cycles; - delaying collections or resulting in an inability to collect accounts receivable, including as a result of customer bankruptcies; and - delaying the delivery of professional services and training to our customers.
+- delaying or pausing digital transformation and expansion projects and negatively impacting IT spending, which has caused potential customers to delay or forgo purchases of subscriptions for our products and services, and which has caused some existing customers to fail to renew subscriptions, reduce their usage or fail to expand their usage of our products; - restricting our sales operations and marketing efforts, reducing the effectiveness of such efforts in some cases and delaying or lengthening our sales cycles; - · delaying collections or resulting in an inability to collect accounts receivable, including as a result of customer bankruptcies; and - delaying the delivery of professional services and training to our customers.